For a Free Consultation, Call Now866-351-2504

 These injuries usually present themselves on areas of the body that don’t have much fat or muscle, such as the tailbone, shoulder blades, or the backs of arms and legs.

-Much like any other injury, pressure injuries have stages of severity and are ranked from stage 1 as the least severe to stage 4 as most serious.
+Much like any other injury, pressure injuries have stages of severity and are ranked from stage 1, as the least severe, to stage 4, the most serious.
 Here is a quick rundown of the four stages:

 • Stage 1: Some redness on the skin that heals within a few days